vogel/injeqt/README.md

 Last, `world_service`, is added as a ready object - provided from outside of injeqt scope.

-In `main` method list of conifguration modules are passwed to newly created `injector` instance.
+In `main` method list of conifguration modules are passed to newly created `injector` instance.
 From that moment, we can use `injector` to create and manage our services.
 Just one line below an `hello_client` instance is required.
 This is what happens next: